Marine Conservation Volunteering

 When is the best time to come?

-There is no best time to visit Mozambique’s coastal areas as the diving is amazing year round and there are always sitings of whale sharks, other types of shark and manta rays.
+There is no best time to visit Mozambique’s coastal areas as the diving is amazing year round and there are always sightings of whale sharks, other types of sharks and manta rays.
 If you are flexible, June – September is also humpback whale season when hundreds of whales migrate through the Tofo waters.
 In April and May the diving is excellent and during October and November, you are also joined by the turtles who come to breed.
-August can get windy but the winter days of June, July and August are a lovely temperature with lower humidity.
+August can get windy but the winter days of June, July and August are lovely temperatures with lower humidity.

 Do I get some time off?